quintel/etsource/README.md

 SHARE(cng, cars) # => 0.5
 ```

+CSV files containing shares can be given whatever name you want, but it should
+be consistent across every region, i.e. if you add a "cng.csv" file to
+"datasets/nl/shares", then a similar file should be added for the other
+regions also.

 ##### CHP(node_key)

-Research data containing demands of CHP nodes is at "data/datasets/:area/chp"
+Research data containing demands of CHP nodes is at
-and can be accessed by calling `CHP()` with name of the node whose demand you
+"data/datasets/:area/chp.csv" and can be accessed by calling `CHP()` with name
-want:
+of the node whose demand you want:

 ```ruby
 CHP(households_collective_chp_network_gas) # => 0.0